hermeznetwork/docs/docs/developers/price-updater.md

 ```

 ## Pre-requirements
-1. It is necessary to have write access to a Hermez node data base.
-Price updater will update the prices and write to the database.
+1. It is necessary to have write access to a Hermez node database.
+The Price updater will update the prices and write them to the database.
-2. You need a API Key from `https://exchangeratesapi.io/`
+2. You need an API Key from `https://exchangeratesapi.io/`

 ## Usage
-1. Configure `.env` file in `price-updater` main folder.
+1. Configure `.env` file in the `price-updater` main folder.
 Below there is an example of and `.env` file.

 ```
 HTTP_HOST="0.0.0.0"